Single Digital Presence project aims to provide a service for all public libraries. UKAuthority web site 4th May 2020

 “It is possible to strengthen the service nationally without losing the local approach.
 My strong view is that part of the answer can be found through offering a digital network for libraries, which could include a single management system, one library card valid in all libraries in England,……Once set up, this network could also be a vehicle for improving the leadership of, and vision for, libraries; more joined up procurement; the sharing of best practice and encouraging change – without conflicting with the need for local approaches.
 It could give users access to a much wider choice of materials…”

+Access to research is a national service for discovery and delivery of academic journal articles.
 From January 2014, over 1.5 million academic articles are available, free of charge, in participating public libraries across the UK.
 Students, independent researchers and small businesses can now access many of the world’s best academic papers through their local libraries, a result of a unique collaboration between librarians and publishers, who have made their journal content available for free.

 UnityUK is web-based resource sharing and interlibrary loan (ILL) service for librarians that enables them to meet ILL requests from users from a national network of resources.
 Provided by OCLC in partnership with The Combined Regions (TCR), UnityUK is a national network for resource sharing.
 UnityUK brings together the union catalogues previously known as UnityWeb, LinkUK and RevealWeb into one single union catalogue.
 In addition UnityUK allows staff users to search other data sets/union catalogues such as COPAC and the British Library files.